sanika391/Parkinsons_Disease_Detection/README.md

     </div>
 </div>

-### Application of Parkinson's Disease Detection Using Vocal Data
+### Application of Parkinson's Disease Detection Using Vocal Data.

 - Early Diagnosis: Detects Parkinson's disease at an early stage using vocal biomarkers.
 - Non-Invasive Testing: Provides a convenient, non-invasive method for regular health monitoring.